ID Hybrid Online Course (self-paced learning)

 On the FINAL DAY, when you meet with your Region ID staff member, they will review the course requirements, demonstrate a lesson presentation, and discuss the importance of immediate positive feedback.
 You get to teach your prepared lesson plan and receive feedback from the assigned staff Instructor.

-Once completed your course is finished and you are ready to move onto the NSP instructional discipline of your choice for mentoring: Avalanche, MTR, Nordic, OEC or Ski & Toboggan.
+Once your course is completed, you are ready to move on to the NSP instructional discipline of your choice for mentoring: Avalanche, MTR, Nordic, OEC, or Ski & Toboggan.
 Each NSP discipline has a structured Instructor Mentoring program.

 Email the Instructor Development Supervisor with comments and questions.